josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 Pretty convenient!

 We have seen so far how to manage someone else's packages, what about our own?
-Next section explores that
+The next section explores that

 ## Managing your Python projects with UV